← MRI Terms

 Lumbar Spine Levels

-Lumbar nerve compression can cause pain traveling into the buttock, thigh, calf, or foot.
-This is often called sciatica.
-Sciatica means pain that travels down the leg from irritation of a nerve in the lower back.
+Lumbar nerve compression can send pain into the buttock, thigh, calf, or foot — often called sciatica, meaning leg pain from irritation of a nerve in the lower back.

 Learn more: